TolikPylypchuk/SharpHook/docs/articles/native.md

 Events of type `KeyTyped` can be disabled using the `UioHook.SetKeyTypedEnabled` method.
 It is recommended to disable them if your application doesn't use them as these events may cause slight system-wide side effects.
 More information can be found in [an article on OS-specific constraints](os-constraints.md). `UioHook.IsKeyTypedEnabled` can be used to query whether `KeyTyped` events are enabled.
-By default they are enabled. `SharpHook.Providers.IGlobalHookProvider` contains the `KeyTypedEnabled` property which can also be used to control this behaviour.
+By default they are enabled, but will be disabled in a future version.
+`SharpHook.Providers.IGlobalHookProvider` contains the `KeyTypedEnabled` property which can also be used to control this behaviour.

 ## Simulating Input Events